Michigan the Olympics

 Olympic team)

-Warner will be racing in the men's lightweight four event at Athens.
-He is the first UM athlete from a
+Warner raced in the men's lightweight four event at Athens.
+He was the first U-M athlete from a

 Warner was part of the bronze medal winning U.S. lightweight four at the 2003 FISA World Rowing